-If you plan on tackling home repairs or backyard home maintenance chores, then you need at least a few basic hand tools.
+If you plan on tackling home repairs or home maintenance chores, then you need at least a few basic hand tools.
 Pliers and wrenches are a great place to start your collection because they’re so useful.
 Trouble is, there’s also a lot to choose from out there.
 It’s easy to get overwhelmed.
-So here are six of my personal favourites.
-Tools that you’ll never regret owning.
+So here are six of my personal favourites – tools you’ll never regret owning.

-Adjustable wrenches sit high on my list of must-have tools because they work so well, as long as you respect their limitations.
+Adjustable wrenches sit high on my list of must-have tools because they’re so versatile, as long as you respect their limitations.
 A thumb wheel opens or closes the jaws, allowing you to grip small-, medium- and large-size nuts and bolts.
 Just remember two things:

 - Only use adjustables that are in good condition with straight, flat jaws.
-Worn wrenches will ruin what you’re working on.
+Worn wrenches round over the heads of bolts.
+Who needs this frustration?

 Needle Nose Pliers